CphBusCosSem3/Exercises/CA/CA1/README.md

 Try using this knowledge to help each other.
 If you have a problem, ask out in the class if anyone can help you (and respect if the reply is _no_ or _wait_).

-**Remember** that you can earn up to **5** study points for giving us constructive feedback on the course and helping us improve the course material.
+**Remember** that you can earn up to **2** study points for giving helping us improve the course material.
+This is additional to the 40 points of the module.
+So you can actually get more than a 100%.

 ## If you are lost
 If you are lost on what to do, try spending at least 15 minutes trying to find the answer for yourself.
 First